sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ## Overview

-In order to use the IdentityNow REST API, you must first authenticate with IdentityNow and get an `access_token`.
-This `access_token` will need to be provided in the `Authorization` header of each API request.
+To use the IdentityNow REST API, you must first authenticate with IdentityNow and get an `access_token`.
+You must provide this `access_token` in the `Authorization` header of each API request.
 The steps of the flow are as follows:

 ![Flow](./img/http-client-identity-now.png)